 This creamy no-bake cherry lime pie is a twist on a classic key lime pie.
 This delicious treat is the perfect dessert after any meal.
 You’ll love the fact that it’s easy to make and only needs a few ingredients that go from the mixing bowl to the fridge.

 Even though this is a cool dessert, you can serve it year-round.
-We enjoy it after spicy meals to add balance and cool our mouths.
+We enjoy it after spicy meals to add balance and to cool off our mouths.
 It’s also a great afternoon treat when you need a pick-me-up.

 If you want key lime pie, you can swap out one or two of the ingredients.
 I’ll give instructions for how to do that below.
 The original key lime recipe is in question, but it probably didn’t have cherries.
 You can read a little about the history of key lime pie below.